hemalkarmakar/Portfolio-Optimization/README.md

 - minimum variance,
 - minimum risk at a target return level,
 - maximum Sharpe ratio at a target risk level &
-- efficnet frontier.
+- efficinet frontier.

-** The sole purpose of this project is to be able to use Python in Finance.
-The construction of the portfolio itself is not completely accurate and can be used to make real investment decision **
+** The sole purpose of this project is to demonstrate the use of Python in Finance.
+The construction of the portfolio itself is not completely accurate, therefore, not suitable for making real investment decision **